data-miner00/book/content/web-dev/storytelling-with-storybook.md

 export const Primary = () => <Button label="Click me" primary />
 ```

-The props for the component are not customizable at the moment.
+The props for the component are **not customizable** at the moment.
+It cannot take any inputs from the user.
 To make it customizable, create a reusable `Template` and assign `args` to each of the variants.

 ```tsx[Button.stories.tsx]
 import { ComponentStory } from "@storybook/react";